neondatabase/psql-describe/README.md

 psql's `\d` (describe) family of commands ported to JavaScript.

-* From the master branch (17devel), we took `exec_command_d` from `command.c` and all of `describe.c` from `src/bin/psql`.
+* From the master branch (17devel), we take `exec_command_d` from `command.c` and all of `describe.c` from `src/bin/psql`.
-* We used RegExp search-and-replace to turn the C code into valid JS syntax.
+* We use RegExp search-and-replace to turn the C code into valid JS syntax.
-* Then we fixed a variety of problems, mostly related to pointer arithmetic, pointer dereferencing, and pointer output parameters.
+* Then we fix a variety of problems, mostly related to pointer arithmetic, pointer dereferencing, and pointer output parameters.

 To test on my machine, I run: